The Wandering Village

 The Wandering Village is a city-building game developed by Stray Fawn Studio, based in Zurich.
 The game was in development for six years and entered early access on Steam, where it remained for nearly three years.
-It was released on 17 July 2025, for Windows, macOS, Linux, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+It was released on 17 July 2025, for Windows, macOS, Linux, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. A DLC called the The Last Leviathan is scheduled to be released in 2026.

 Gameplay

 In The Wandering Village, the player builds a village on the back of a large dinosaur called Onbu (Japanese for 'piggyback ride').
 Onbu wanders through various biomes in a world covered by toxic spores.
 The player must continually respond to the changing environment to ensure the survival of the village.
 The player has a limited ability to control Onbu's movement using a giant horn, but the creature does not always follow the player's instructions.
 The plot centers on building a radio tower to establish contact with other villages and discover the cause of the world's post-apocalyptic state.
 The game was inspired by Nausicaä of the Valley of the Wind and influenced by the games of Impressions Games.'